The corporate secretary’s evolving role: A comprehensive guide to modern governance

 Due to many board responsibilities, secretaries often find themselves under pressure.
 As a result, the effective performance of job duties of a corporate secretary may be impaired due to the following complex challenges:

 • Managing conflict of interests.
 A conflict of interest arises when a board member has several interests affecting their actions and voting on the board.
 Although failing to report a situational conflict may not constitute a criminal offense, it may result in a civil action against the director.
+A secretary can meet this challenge by communicating potential conflicts, preparing effective board resolution procedures, and restricting unacceptable forms of private interest.

 • Handling sensitive information.
 Each director has a duty of confidentiality to the corporation.
-However, the secretary should not only comply but also protect the company from data breaches, which is often a real headache.
+However, the secretary should comply and protect the company from data breaches, which is often a real headache.
+For exceptional end-to-end protection of confidential information, secretaries benefit from board meeting software, a solution packed with sophisticated bank-grade security mechanisms.

 Best practices for corporate secretaries

 • Stay equally close to the CEO and the board chair.
-After all, you serve not only the executive management, but the entire board.
+After all, you serve not only the executive management but the entire board.

 • Make a move when you think board decisions are poor or have other worries.
 Talk to the chairman, CEO, or senior independent director.